Special Test

 - The patient is supine.
 The examiner passively flexes the patient’s knee 90° and the hip approximately 50°.

-- With the fingers of the other hand, the examiner gently presses on the lateral femoral condyle.
+- With the thumb of the other hand, the examiner gently presses on the lateral femoral condyle or 1 to 2 cm (0.4 to 0.8 inch) proximal to it.

 - Maintaining the flexion in the hip and pressure on the lateral femoral condyle, the examiner then increasingly extends the knee passively.